Arthur Greenwood: Political career

-On 2 September 1939, acting for an indisposed Attlee who was in hospital for prostate surgery, he was called to respond to Neville Chamberlain's ambivalent speech on whether Britain would aid Poland.
+On 2 September 1939, acting for Attlee who was in hospital for prostate surgery, he was called to respond to Neville Chamberlain's ambivalent speech on whether Britain would aid Poland.
 As he was about to speak, he was interrupted by an angry Conservative backbencher and former First Lord of the Admiralty, Leo Amery, who electrified the chamber when he exclaimed loud and clear: "Speak for England, Arthur!"

-A flustered Greenwood proceeded to denounce Chamberlain's remarks, to the applause of both sides of the house of commons, in a short speech for which he is best remembered.
+A flustered Greenwood proceeded to denounce Chamberlain's remarks, to the applause of both sides of the House, in a short speech for which he is best remembered.

 When the wartime coalition government was formed, Winston Churchill appointed him to the War Cabinet as Minister without Portfolio in 1940.
 He was generally seen as ineffectual, but in May 1940 he emerged as Churchill's strongest and most vocal supporter in the lengthy War Cabinet debates on whether to accept or reject a peace offer from Germany.
 Without the vote in favour of fighting on by Greenwood and Clement Attlee, Churchill would not have had the slim majority he needed to do so.

-After that, his position declined and he resigned in 1943.
+After that, his influence declined, and he resigned in 1943.
 The same year, he was elected as Treasurer of the Labour Party, beating Herbert Morrison in a close contest.

-Until the end of World War II, Greenwood also performed the function of Leader of the Opposition, though he did not receive the salary.
+From February 1942 until the end of World War II, Greenwood also performed the function of Leader of the Opposition, though he did not receive the salary.

-During the Attlee government, he served successively as Lord Privy Seal and Paymaster-General.
+During the Attlee government, he served successively as Lord Privy Seal and Paymaster General.

 Death

-Greenwood was cremated at Golders Green Crematorium on 14 June 1954.
+Greenwood died on 9 June 1954 at the age of 74, being cremated at Golders Green Crematorium on 14 June 1954.
 His ashes and memorial lie in Bay 17 of the East Boundary Wall.